PostgREST/postgrest/install.rst

 Deploying to Heroku
 ===================

-Assuming your making modifications locally and then pushing to GitHub, it's easy to deploy to Heroku.
+Assuming you're making modifications locally and then pushing to GitHub, it's easy to deploy to Heroku.

 1. Create a new app on Heroku
 2. In Settings add the following buildpack :code:`https://github.com/PostgREST/postgrest-heroku`